Skip to main content

 Hyundai Kona Electric

-The Kona Electric doesn't qualify for the federal EV tax credit anymore if it's purchased.
-However, when leased, Hyundai gets the $7,500 federal tax credit and is one of the brands that passes on the savings to the customer.
-That means with a lease you can get a Kona Electric for under $30K.
-But if you don't want to lease one, the Kona Electric is still one of the most affordable EVs even without the tax credit.
+Fully redesigned last year, the second-generation Kona Electric doesn't qualify for the federal EV tax credit if it's purchased, but there are potential savings to be had for those who're looking to lease.
+When leased, Hyundai gets the $7,500 federal tax credit and is one of the brands that passes on the savings to the customer.
+That brings the capitalized cost of a Kona Electric to under $30K.
+But if you don't want to lease one, the Kona Electric is still one of the most affordable EVs even without the tax credit, starting at $34,470 with destination.

 Chevrolet Equinox EV